Make Your Own Desiccant - Remove Humidity

 If you can't sew or use sharp objects, just stop here.

 Silica gel is pretty harmless.
 If you try to not breathe the dust and if you wash your hands after use, you should basically be safe.
 If you start caughing, you're probably breathing in too much dust.
-A chemical sheet on silica gel crystals would say the following:
+A chemical sheet on silica gel would say the following:

 But really, the stuff is pretty darn safe, otherwise I would certainly not use it in my geocache.